xrdocs/ncs5500/_tutorials/latest-acl-enhancements-on-ncs5500-ios-xr-7-6-1.md

 Note: The similar is applicable for IPv6 Access-list as well.
 {: .notice--info}

 From IOS-XR 7.6.1, we have enhanced the logging feature for the ACL to give more readability to the users.
 We have introduced the keyword **log-input**.
-This is an optional keyowrd and it provides the same functionality as the log keyword, as described above, except that the log-message also includes the ingress interface on which the router receives the packet.
+This is an optional keyword and it provides the same functionality as the log keyword, as described above, except that the log-message also includes the ingress interface on which the router receives the packet.
 The router supports this feature for both IPv4 and IPv6 ingress ACLs on:
  - Physical Interfaces
  - Sub-interfaces and
  - Bridged-virtual interfaces (BVI)